historic-trails/website/docs/sites/fort-marcy.md

 ## Construction of Fort Marcy

 Fort Marcy was an adobe fortification built by General [Stephen W. Kearny](https://en.wikipedia.org/wiki/Stephen_W._Kearny) during the Mexican American War.
 On August 19, 1846, New Mexico was annexed and Mexican Governor [Juan Bautista Vigil y Alarid](https://en.wikipedia.org/wiki/Juan_Bautista_Vigil_y_Alarid) peacefully surrendered New Mexico to the United States.
-Soon after, Kearny was sent to occupy Santa Fe and ordered the construction of Fort Marcy on August 26, 1846[^1].
-General Kearny named the fort after the U.S. Secretary of War, [William L. Marcy](https://en.wikipedia.org/wiki/William_L._Marcy).
-Lieutenant William H. Emory and Jeremy F. Gilmer, Kearny's subordinates, determined that the best place for the fort was on top of a large hill overlooking Santa Fe just 600 yards north from the Santa Fe Plaza[^2].This was ideal for General Kearny as he needed to both secure the United States rule over New Mexico and to guard against an uprising from the people.
+Soon after, Kearny was sent to occupy Santa Fe and ordered the construction of Fort Marcy on August 26, 1846.[^1] General Kearny named the fort after the U.S. Secretary of War, [William L. Marcy](https://en.wikipedia.org/wiki/William_L._Marcy).
+Lieutenant William H. Emory and Jeremy F. Gilmer, Kearny's subordinates, determined that the best place for the fort was on top of a large hill overlooking Santa Fe just 600 yards north from the Santa Fe Plaza.[^2] This was ideal for General Kearny as he needed to both secure the United States rule over New Mexico and to guard against an uprising from the people.
 Lieutenant William H. Emory stated that the fort's site was "the only point which commands the entire town and which itself is commanded by no other".[^3]

 [^1]: Purdy, 3
 [^2]: Purdy, 3